chen-dawn/SPICE/data/guide_library_cleaned/README.md

-# How the refernece is generated
+# How the reference is generated

 ## Map the duplicate regions to a reference region
 First I ran the script `/Volumes/broad_dawnccle/melange/process_fastq/missplicing/cleanup_reference.py` which finds the sequences that are definitely unique.
 And for the sequences that are not unique, we keep the shortest one and discard the longer ones.
 This generates a list of mapping tables: